2000s in fashion: Body care and grooming

 The year 2000 featured natural-colored skin as the most desirable, and did not feature many body care trends other than the rise of hair removal, teeth whitening, and anti-aging creams.
 In the summer of 2001, the sunless tanning trend broke into the mainstream for all genders, prompted by Jennifer Lopez and Christina Aguilera.
 This included both self-tanners and spray tans.
 Cosmetic contacts also became more widespread among all genders this year.
 In 2002, botox was approved for public use and became hugely popular with women and men.
 By 2009, fake tanning had gone out of style in favor a pale complexion, inspired by the Twilight film.

 The 2000s, continued the unisex trend of bikini waxing which had started in the 1990s.
 Although waxing in general had been popular among women for several years, it was in the 1990s that complete male body hair removal went mainstream.
-Being considered suggestive and indecent in the 90s, male waxing became ubiquitous as a result of the metrosexual trend in the early and mid 2000s.
+Being considered suggestive and indecent in the 90s, male waxing became ubiquitous as a result of the metrosexual trend in the early and mid-2000s.
 Also during this time, it was popular to have a completely clean-shaven face, as if to make one look underage.
 Male hair removal declined in the late 2000s.

 Tattoos and piercings

-The 2000s continued the trend of tattoos and piercings among all genders which had begun during the 1990s.
-Commonplace tattoos in Europe, Australasia, Hong Kong, and North America included tramp stamps and tribal arm tattoos from the early to mid 2000s, and Hindu Sanskrit or Chinese Kanji words from 2007 to 2010.
+The 2000s continued the trend of tattoos and piercings among both genders which had begun during the 1990s.
+Commonplace tattoos in Europe, Australasia, Hong Kong, and North America included tramp stamps and tribal arm tattoos from the early to mid-2000s, and Hindu Sanskrit or Chinese Hanzi words from 2007 to 2010.
 Old school tattoos depicting hearts, skulls, flowers or female figures were considered unfashionable and unsophisticated for much of the decade, especially among women.
 However, these made a comeback in 2008 at the same time Ed Hardy accessories and the pin-up girl look were becoming popular.
 Getting a mustache tattoo on a finger, as a "fingerstache", was an ironic tattoo trend starting in around 2003.

 In the early 2000s, navel piercings reached their peak, as did tongue rings.
 Other popular piercings throughout the decade include labret piercings, nostril piercings, nipple piercings, and eyebrow piercings.
-Piercings and tattoos reached the height of their popularity during the mid-2000s but remained a common sight among young people well into the 2010s.
+Piercings and tattoos reached the height of their popularity during the mid-2000s and continued to remain popularity throughout the 2010s and beyond.